If you have never heard of the term evergreen niche before, I will explain what it is very clearly.

 - Dating help & advice.

 The above topics have that “evergreen” definition attached to them.
 Why?
-Because they are problems that are common across the world and consistently happen.
+Because they are problems that are common across the world and consistently happen (and will continue).

 Note: Sometimes you can have weird niche topics be evergreen too.
 Here’s some examples.